 Finishing stones aren’t suited for water soaking as well.
 If soaked, these stones will form cracks.
 Eventually, they’ll break apart.

 How Do You Clean Carborundum Stone?

 These are oilstones.
-As we sharpen our knives, fragments of carborundum get crushed and clog on top.
+As we sharpen our knives, fragments of carborundum or oil stone get crushed and clog on top.
 Metal swarf and dryness cause carborundum to lose its efficiency.

 I NEVER use oil to clean these things.
 Oil dries faster than water and can drag debris to the stones’ pores.

 Instead, I use one tablespoon of detergent mixed with one cup of water.
 The solution works great in closing the pores of the object.
 You can use this solution as a lubricant as well.
 In this case, a quick rinse is all it takes.